Let’s Make a Simply Multi-Color HTV Design

 Pick out a handful of pieces.
-You can work on color coordinating them, or have them in series from lightest to darkest, or you can have just random selection, anything work.
+You can work on color coordinating them, or have them in series from lightest to darkest, or you can have just a random selection, anything works.

 Before you do anything with all of your vinyl, you need to place a piece of transfer tape over your cutting mat.
 Shiny side down and sticky side up.
 Also, take the backing paper off.

 This will now essentially act like your cutting mat, but it is needed to make this work easily.

 Using the transfer tape and mat we prepared earlier, start to place all of your scrap pieces of vinyl on the transfer tape, the same way you would when just using the cutting mat.
 Shiny side down.

 Get all the edges to line up the best you can.
 You may need to cut and trim some edges to make them straight.